marinkres/pluggy/src/content/post/Topology/index.md

 ## Introduction
 ### Setting Up a Virtual Lab for Cybersecurity Projects
-This is the first installment of our project series (NGFW) on Next-Generation Firewalls.
+This is the first installment of NGFW project series on Next-Generation Firewalls.
 As cybersecurity threats continue to evolve, so must our defenses.
-We'll dive deep into the capabilities and configurations of next-generation firewalls and other security principles, helping you stay ahead in the constantly changing landscape of network security.
+Looking deep into the capabilities and configurations of next-generation firewalls and other security principles, helping you and me stay ahead in the constantly changing world of network security.

 Before we can explore the sophisticated features of NGFWs, we need a robust and flexible virtual environment.
-This initial blog post will guide you through setting up a comprehensive network topology using **VMware workstation pro 17** and **GNS3**.
+This initial post will guide you through setting up a solid network topology using **VMware workstation pro 17** and **GNS3**.

 We'll cover the essential steps for configuring routing and other fundamental settings to ensure a smooth and functional virtual lab.
-By the end of this guide, you'll have a solid foundation to build upon as we delve into advanced firewall configurations and security strategies in the upcoming posts.
+By the end of this guide, you'll have a solid foundation to build upon as we look into advanced firewall configurations and security strategies in the upcoming posts.

+This Lab series assumes that you have at least some basic knowledge of Networking and Computers in general.

 ## The topology
 This topology serves as the foundational environment for our next posts.
 Let's break down each component and understand how they interconnect to create a comprehensive network simulation.